jvm-repo-rebuild/reproducible-central/BUILDSPEC.md

 - `groupId`, `artifactId` and `version` are not really used to do the rebuild, but to point to the reference output files in (Maven) Central Repository in the final report.
 - `gitRepo` and `gitTag` define where to get the source code from and which precise commit represents the release.
 - rebuild environment prerequisites: they define key prerequisites to rebuild source code and have a chance that the output files will match reference output from Central Repository:
   - `tool`: the build tool used.
-Can be `mvn` or `sbt` currently, but don't hesitate to help provide [rebuild support for other JVM build tools](#6),
+Can be `mvn` or `sbt` currently, but don't hesitate to help provide [rebuild support for other JVM build tools](/jvm-repo-rebuild/reproducible-central/issues/6),
-  - `jdk`: the JDK major version to use, that must match the reference file from Central Repository to have a chance of getting same output,
+  - `jdk`: the JDK major version to use, that must match the reference file from Central Repository to have a chance of getting the same binary output,
   - `newline`: `lf` or `crlf` (Windows), to match the environment used to build the reference release in Central Repository,
 - `command`: the effective rebuild command to match output in Central Repository
 - `buildinfo`: the location where to find the [`.buildinfo` file](https://reproducible-builds.org/docs/jvm/) that is generated during rebuild to record output fingerprints